-In the United States, the principal decisions about reimbursement for new medicines are typically made by the Centers for Medicare & Medicaid Services, or CMS, an agency within the U.S. Department of Health and Human Services, or HHS.
+In the United States, no uniform policy for coverage and reimbursement for products exists among third-party payors.
+Therefore, coverage and reimbursement for our products can differ significantly from payor to payor.
+The process for determining whether a payor will provide coverage for a product may be separate from the process for setting the reimbursement rate that the payor will pay for the product.
+One payor's determination to provide coverage for a product does not assure that other payors will also provide coverage and reimbursement for the product.
+Third-party payors may also limit coverage to specific products on an approved list, or formulary, which might not include all of the FDA-approved products for a particular indication.
+The principal decisions about reimbursement for new medicines in the United States are typically made by the Centers for Medicare & Medicaid Services, or CMS, an agency within the U.S. Department of Health and Human Services, or HHS.
 CMS will decide whether and to what extent our products will be covered and reimbursed under Medicare and private payors tend to follow CMS to a substantial degree.
-Factors payors consider in determining reimbursement are based on whether the product is:
+Factors considered by payors in determining reimbursement are based on whether the product is: